fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Description:** Parses a number into a string.
 If the input is not a number, `undefined` will be returned.

 **Invertibility:** Partly invertible.
-If the input is not a valid number, the inversion will be lacky.
+It is invertible when its domain is restricted to numbers.

 #### Examples: